MEMORIES AND INFORMATION relating to Home Guard units in STAFFORDSHIRE

 22nd STAFFORDSHIRE (WOLVERHAMPTON) BATTALION

-An image of another unit within the 22nd Battn. may be seen here.
+See above comments on Wolverhampton Archives website.
+An image of one of the units within the 22nd Battn. may be seen here.
 (You will leave this site).

 23rd STAFFORDSHIRE (WOLVERHAMPTON) BATTALION